JacobSandin/koha-doc-translator/TRANSLATION_PROCESS.md

 ### Translation Analysis

-The tool can analyze and report on translation progress:
+The status script can analyze and report on translation progress:

 - **Per-file statistics**: Shows how much of each file has been translated
 - **Overall progress**: Calculates the total percentage of the manual that's been translated
 - **Visual indicators**: Displays progress bars to easily see translation status
+- **Missing content detection**: Identifies content in RST files that isn't included in PO files
+- **Missing PO files**: Lists RST files without corresponding PO files

 ### Smart Handling of Manual Updates